-For small fabric hop counts, shared memory message delivery is faster than GRU messages.
-To deliver all messages within an SGI UV host via shared memory, set MPI_SHARED_NEIGHBORHOOD to "host".
-See the MPI(1) man page for more details.
+For small fabric hop counts, shared memory message delivery is faster than using GRU messages.
+To deliver all messages within an SGI UV host via shared memory, set MPI\SHARED\NEIGHBORHOOD=HOST.
+For more information, see MPI(1).

-Other ccNUMA Performance Issues
+Other ccNUMA Performance Considerations

-MPI application processes normally perform best if their local memory is allocated on the socket assigned to execute it.
-This cannot happen if memory on that socket is exhausted by the application or by other system consumption, for example, file buffer cache.
-Use the nodeinfo(1) command to view memory consumption on the nodes assigned to your job and use bcfree(1) to clear out excessive file buffer cache.
-PBS Professional workload manager installations can be configured to issue bcfree commands in the job prologue.
-For more information, see PBS Professional documentation and the bcfree(1) man page.
+MPI application processes typically perform better if their local memory is allocated on the socket assigned to execute the process.
+This cannot happen if memory on that socket is exhausted, either by the application itself or by other system consumption (for example, by file buffer cache).

+You can use the nodeinfo(1) command to view memory consumption on the nodes assigned to your job, and you can use the bcfree(1)bcfree command to clear out excessive file buffer cache.
+PBS Professional workload manager installations can be configured to issue bcfree(1) commands in the job prologue.

+For more information, see the PBS Professional documentation and bcfree(1).